 To decode pre-generated detection events, provide the input file using

---in SHOTS_FILE --in-format FORMAT
+--in SHOTS_FILE --in-format FORMAT.

 Example with Advanced Options: